alexnesov/Web-Scraping/README.md

 <h4> Websites targeted: </h4>

 * CNN Business
-* Stocktwits
+* Stocktwits: to monitor nb of watchers for a set of selected stocks
-* Yahoo finance: to monitor nb of watchers for a set of selected stocks
+* Yahoo finance